mmistakes/jekyll-theme-skinny-bones/Code/index.md

 ---

+# R packages

 **rPhylota** – *Download ortholog clusters from Phylota*

 This R package include some functions that used to work fine with the previous implementation of Phylota.
-Needs to be updated [Try it yourself!](https://github.com/cromanpa94/muPHY)
+Needs to be updated [Try it yourself!](https://github.com/cromanpa94/rPHYLOTA)

 **BTOpenNLP** – *Building and Training openNLP models in R*

 This R package include some functions that are useful to build and train models under openNLP.
 [Try it yourself!](https://github.com/cromanpa94/BTOpenNLP)

+# Other

+**Homebrew: personal repository of alternative versions of paricular software.
+[Here!](https://github.com/cromanpa94/Homebrew-AlternativeVersions)